 Slacken lock nuts A, fig. P47.

-Tighten screw B while gripping nuts A until measurement X of spring C is 85...88 mm.
-Be careful not to over-tension the spring as that leads to too tight a belt.
+Tighten screw B while gripping nuts A until measurement of springpack C is 6,5mm.
 The tension is easier to adjust with the belt drive disengaged, but it must be checked while engaged.
 Lock nut A after adjustment.